erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Furthermore steering laws might also respect the gimbal limits regarding jerk, torque and speed.
 Alternatively they can leave this to the inner control loops of the gimbal.

-Most arrays will have at least four CMGs, permitting null space motion, that is gimbal motions that produce a net output torque of zero.
+Most arrays consist of at least four CMGs, permitting null space motion, that is gimbal motions that produce a net output torque of zero.
+TODO: elaborate on null space motion
 Such motions can be used by the steering law to avoid singularities without introducing an error torque.
+TODO: explain error torque
 Other steering laws actually enable passing through singularities and are categorized as singularity escaping.
 These methods introduce torque inaccuracies.